By Justin Moore

-We were shooting 180 grain Nosler AccuBonds out of the 308s, and our goal by the end of the afternoon was to have our scopes dialed-in out to 200 yards.
+We were shooting 180 grain Nosler AccuBonds out of the 308s, and our goal by the end of the afternoon was to have our scopes dialed in out to 200 yards.
 Mission accomplished, with ease.

 The following morning we were back in the classroom where Walt was teaching us long-range shooting and spotting techniques and practices.

-After a couple hours we made our way to a new range that was polka-dotted with steel targets throughout the high desert sage and juniper, just waiting for us to make them sing with a copper and lead projectile.
-With the help of our instructors we all got our D.O.P.E.
+After a couple of hours we made our way to a new range that was polka-dotted with steel targets throughout the high desert sage and juniper, just waiting for us to make them sing with a copper and lead projectile.
+With the help of our instructors, we all got our D.O.P.E.
 (Data On Previous Engagement) out to 800 yards before lunch.

 Kryptek, another co-sponsor of the event, sent us a prototype of one of their new lightweight hunting jackets and pants to try out in the high desert of Arizona.

 Not only was it cool enough to wear throughout the day but I also noted how well the pattern mimics the terrain.
 No wonder the Army is considering their patterns as a replacement for their current lineup.

 We then made our way to Sniper Ridge, a small ridge overlooking a dry creek bed with camouflaged targets at various ranges and elevations.
 Just looking at it generated the same feelings as a 5-year-old getting to experience Christmas morning, birthday presents, and fresh-baked chocolate chip cookies all rolled into one.